Trout with bacon

 Use a spoon to scoop the bacon, vegetables and the juice over the rice and add a bit of lemon butter on top.
 For the other side of the fish, you simply lift the bones (the whole skeleton, actually) from the meat, and then lift the meat off the lower side skin.

-Serve with freshly squeezed lemon, maybe some fresh bread and a chilled white wine.
+Serve with lemon slices so people can add freshly squeezed lemon juice to taste.
+Some fresh bread and a chilled white wine won't make things worse.